PierrePaul/pierrepaul/content/blog/2024/admin-tooltips.md

 It is pretty similar to the field help text you're most likely already used to, but admin_tooltips lets you be more verbose, as the text is not shown by default (only on hover) and doesn't encumber the interface.

-Which is always appreciated by content editors that have a lot of content to write, but can be used as a reminder for some less used content.
+Which is always appreciated by content editors that have a lot of content to write, but can be used as a reminder for some less used content types.
 It's also good documentation for new content editors and let onboard them faster.

 I added support for composer, so you're now able to install the module like most Drupal modules nowadays.